 New York City is one of the most expensive destinations in the United States, a city full of high expectations and starving artists, and one of the biggest tourist destinations in the country.
-However, while a trip to the city can be expensive, there are plenty of things to do that cost nothing at all.
+However, while a trip to the city can be expensive, there are plenty of free things to do in New York City too.

 Attend the taping of a TV show.

-Many popular TV shows with live studio audiences, from morning news to late night comedy are taped in New York City and most of them offer free tickets, though they can be difficult to secure without advance notice, especially for the more popular shows like The Late Show with Stephen Colbert.
-Other shows that are taped in NYC include The Daily Show with Trevor Noah, The Dr. Oz Show, Good Morning America, Last Week Tonight with John Oliver, Late Night with Seth Myers, Today, and Saturday Night Live, among others.
+Many popular TV shows with live studio audiences, from morning news to late night comedy, are taped in New York City and most of them offer free tickets.
+They can be difficult to secure without advance notice though, especially for the more popular shows like The Late Show with Stephen Colbert.
+Other shows that are taped in NYC include The Daily Show with Trevor Noah, Good Morning America, Last Week Tonight with John Oliver, Late Night with Seth Myers, Today, and Saturday Night Live, among others.
 Most shows require that you be 18 to attend, and tickets should be requested as far in advance as possible.

 Explore Central Park.

 Central Park, one of the city’s most iconic destinations, is free to visit and explore.
 While there are certainly opportunities here to spend money, it’s not necessary.
 Pack a lunch and spend the day wandering through the iconic landscape.
 Make sure to check the event calendar beforehand – you might be lucky enough to catch a free concert or event.#Free Things to do in New York City | #NYC #NewYorkCity #travel Click To Tweet

 Free Tours by Foot is a great company that offers tours all over the city with no upfront cost.
 While it is recommended to leave a tip equivalent to what you feel the tour was worth at the end, the cost is up to you.
 For a family or group, this is a great alternative to the more expensive tours, and the guides are knowledge and upbeat, giving you an opportunity to learn more about the city than you might on your own.